 Establishing manufacturing facilities overseas as a cost-saving measure for labor and production has been a common practice; however, businesses that want to start manufacturing operations in Asia consistently do not take into account the other costs that must be incurred with an overseas operation: the most important of these is shipping your completed items back to the US.
-Time to market and keep your supply chains open and running smoothly will be crucial to the success of your manufacturing operation.
+Time to market and keep your supply chains open and running smoothly will be crucial to the success of your full service manufacturing operation.
 Often, this is not possible if your business is dependent on shipping times from overseas.
 For example, CNBC is reporting several factors in shipping from China; shortages of shipping containers, congested ports and new outbreaks of COVID-19 are hampering shipping supply chains and shipping even worse than usual:

 “COVID is causing massive shipping delays in major Chinese ports, and jacking up already-high shipping costs as waiting times at berth “skyrocketed,” according to analysts and those in the shipping industry.